AdobeDocs/workfront.en/help/agile/get-started-with-agile-in-workfront/configure-kanban.md

 # Configure Kanban

 You can configure the following options for agile teams during or after the team is created.
-You create an agile&nbsp;team (Kanban or Scrum) in *Adobe Workfront* as described in&nbsp; [Create an agile team](../../agile/get-started-with-agile-in-workfront/create-an-agile-team.md).
+You create an agile team (Kanban or Scrum) in `Adobe Workfront` as described in&nbsp; [Create an agile team](../../agile/get-started-with-agile-in-workfront/create-an-agile-team.md).

 ## Access requirements